uv-cpp/s3client/README.markdown

 over fast connections only (at least 10 Gib/s) and to S3 services able to ingest data at GiB/s rate.

+Parallel reads and writes from/to flash memory are faster than serial ones, but with spinning disks the overall performance might not be impacted by trasferring data in parallel and even cause a slowdown.

 ### Lustre

+Lustre allows users to control the striping configuration.

 When transferring from *Lustre* make sure that the stripe size is as close as possible to a multiple of the part size.